 (BBBS) works cooperatively with the district by providing adult mentors to children.
 BBBS recruit, screen, train, and support the mentors.
 Adult mentors, along with parents/guardians, provide young people with support, counsel, friendship, reinforcement and a constructive example.
-For more information contact, Big Brothers Big Sisters of Northeast Iowa at 319-235-9397 or visit the Mentoring section of our website.
+For more information contact, Big Brothers Big Sisters of Northeast Iowa at 319-235-9397.
 Your BBBS match can be either school based or community based.

 Are you 55 years and older?
 Prime Time Volunteers is a cooperative effort of the Waterloo Community Schools and the Retired and Senior Volunteer Program (RSVP).
 RSVP assists the schools with recruitment, volunteer training and placement, and continuous contact with the volunteers.
 As a Prime Time member, the volunteer has access to transportation, meal allowance, and liability insurance.
 For more information go to the Prime Time Volunteers section of this website.
 RSVP Volunteer Registration Form for Waterloo School Volunteers